A-Z of waste

 Which bin?
 Landfill.
 Alternative option Use a plant-based loofah sponges as an eco-friendly alternative. -

 Which bin?
 Recycling.
 Do not crush aluminium cans before putting them in the mixed recycling bin - this may inhibit them being recycled.
-Alternative option Use reusable containers/bottles where possible.
-More information Reduce, reuse, recycle -
+Alternative option Use reusable containers/bottles where possible. -